Limit-Theory-Redux/ltheory/README.md

 python configure.py run
 ```

+# Troubleshooting

+## Unable to load resources such as `Failed to load image from './res/tex2d/metal/01_d.jpg'`

+This usually happens if you've cloned the repository without downloading the games resources via Git LFS.
+Open a terminal and run:

+- `git lfs fetch`

+then:

+- `git lfs checkout`

-# Debugging in Visual Studio
+## Debugging in Visual Studio

 First, make sure that the CMake project is configured by running the steps above up to `python configure.py`.